-And recently, local Action Girl Miwako Satou joned the group, by choosing Nice Guy Takagi over Princely Young Man Shiratori.
-Not to say that Shiratori is a Bad Boy; he's a bit of a jerk, but he's an honest cop, a quality that he's had ever since he was a child...
-Which helps him win the heart of local Hot Teacher Sumiko Kobayashi, who he helped when they were children.
+And later, local Action Girl Miwako Satou joned the group, by choosing Nice Guy Takagi over Princely Young Man Shiratori.
+Not to say that Shiratori is a Bad Boy; he's a bit of a jerk, but he's an honest cop, a quality that he's had ever since he was a child... which helps him win the heart of local Hot Teacher Sumiko Kobayashi, who he helped when they were children.

-Genderflipped in Toradora; The protagonist Ryuuji is actually interested in the bright and cheerful Minori in contrast to most of his male classmates, who are smitten with Lovable Alpha Bitch Ami Kawashima instead.
+Genderflipped in Toradora!; The protagonist Ryuuji is actually interested in the bright and cheerful Minori in contrast to most of his male classmates, who are smitten with Lovable Alpha Bitch Ami Kawashima instead.
 Of course, his interests change to Taiga as they get to know each other... though Taiga has to tone down the worst part of herTsunderenessand start resolving her issues with her family, for their relationship to work, thus acquiring her own set of Nice Girl traits.
 Taiga as well, in her attraction to Nice Guy Kitamura and later to Ryuuji, who's a Nice Guy too.

 In Tiger & Bunny, Karina ends up falling for the selfless, hyper-compassionate Kotetsu.
 Likewise, Tomoe (Kotetsu's late wife) started warming up to him once it became apparent that the supposed Delinquent was skipping classes to perform after school superheroics rather than to get into pointless fights like she assumed.